psycedelicAI/high-security-facility-concept/docs/operations/master-watcher-operations-model.md

 - Has the assigned person arrived?
 - Are passage conditions supporting or obstructing response?
 - Is life safety clear?
+- Is any data stale, unavailable, or contradictory?

 ---